lrfinotti/cybr201_book/16-Elliptic_Curves.md

 (Mod(1, 11), Mod(1, 11)) in E
 ```

-But we can actually make these points on the curve:
+But we can actually make the previous pairs satisfying the equation of the curve actual *points* on the curve:

 ```{code-cell} ipython3
 P = E((x1, y1))